siscely/Blocipedia/README.md

 1. As a premium user, create a private wiki.
 Sign in with a standard user.
 Do you see the private wiki in the wikis index?
 1. As a premium user, create a private wiki.
 Downgrade your account to standard.
 Verify that their private wikis are made public.

+## Markdown
+As a user, I want to edit wikis using Markdown syntax

+### Incorporate Redcarpet
+Use the Redcarpet gem to parse Markdown syntax.

+### Test Your Code
+View a wiki page built with Markdown, does it render the Markdown properly?